 1. How many times do you want to be intimate in a week?

-Everyone is unique and different.
+Everyone is unique.
 Our sex drives are not the same.

 As a married couple, sit down and discuss how often you both want to have sex.
 Who has the higher sex drive in your relationship?
 Who has the lower one?